LogtalkDotOrg/logtalk3/manuals/sources/userman/categories.rst

    | ?- extends_category(Category1, Category2).

-or, if we want to know the extension scope:
+or, if we also want to know the extension scope:

 .. code-block:: text